-The Art of Leading through a Crisis: Part 2
+The Art of Leading Through a Crisis: Part 2

 In part one of this series on managing a crisis, we covered the critical foundational steps for how to prepare yourself and your team as a crisis is unfolding.
 As a refresher: